pingcap/docs/sql-statements/sql-statement-show-collation.md

 ## MySQL compatibility

 The usage of this statement is understood to be fully compatible with MySQL.
-However, charsets in TiDB may have different default collations compared with MySQL.
+However, charsets in TiDB might have different default collations compared with MySQL.
 For details, refer to [Compatibility with MySQL](/mysql-compatibility.md).
 Any other compatibility differences should be [reported via an issue](https://github.com/pingcap/tidb/issues/new/choose) on GitHub.

 ## See also